-Note 5 - Distance will also be used as a tie-breaker where oversubscription occurs within any of criteria 1 to 4.
+Note 5 Distance will also be used as a tiebreaker where oversubscription occurs within any of criteria 1 to 4.
 Preference will be given to pupils living nearest to the school.
 Distance will be measured as a straight line from the child's home address, using the address point assigned by the National Land and Property Gazetteer, to the main gate to the school property.
 Measurements will be made using the local authority's school admissions data mapping software, which uses a Geographical Information System based on Ordnance Survey.

 In the event of distances being the same for 2 or more applications where this distance would be the last place/s to be allocated, the place will be allocated to the pupil that is nearer using walking distance as measured using the local authority's school admissions data mapping software.

+In the event of two or more applications with distances that are exactly the same competing for a final place e.g., a block of flats: the place will be decoded by drawing lots, the first name drawn will be offered the place.
 The address from which distance will be measured will be the permanent residential address, at the time of application, of the parent with whom the child is normally resident.
 Where a child lives with parents with shared responsibility, each for part of a week, the home address is the address from which the child travels to school for the majority of school days per week.